 (5) Seasonal maintenance: cleaning gutters and downspouts; removing snow or ice; trimming shrubs, cutting grass, and removing leaves; and installing existing storm windows.

-(B) Eligibility: A consumer is only eligible if no other person (e.g., a landlord) has a legal or contractual responsibility to perform the job.
+(B) Eligibility: A consumer is only eligible if no other person (e.g., a landlord) has a legal or contractual responsibility to perform the service.

-(a) The provider shall maintain a list of the chemicals or substances used for each job order.
+(a) The provider shall retain a record of the chemicals or substances used for each job order.
 The provider shall furnish the list to the AAA upon request.

-(b) The provider shall inform the consumer and the AAA or any specific health or safety risks expected during the job and coordinate times and dates of service to ensure minimal risk of hazard to the consumer.
+(b) The provider shall inform the consumer and the AAA of any specific health or safety risks expected during the job and coordinate times and dates to provide the service to ensure minimal risk of hazard to the consumer.

 (c) The provider shall comply with any applicable local codes or ordinances in the performance of each job order.

-(2) Records: For each service performed, the provider shall document the consumer's name; service date; service description, including a comparison between tasks in the job order and tasks provided, and whether the consumer of family caregiver consented to the service before it was provided; service units; name of each person in contact with the consumer; provider's signature; and consumer's signature.
+(a) For each service performed, the provider shall retain a record of the consumer's name; service date; service description, including a comparison between tasks in the service plan and tasks provided, and whether the consumer of family caregiver consented to the service before it was provided; service units; name of each person in contact with the consumer; provider's signature; and consumer's signature.

 (D) Unit of service: One unit of chore service is one completed job order.